This is a transition month for bass in the Carolinas

-That said, bass moving between fall and winter patterns can provide an awful lot of great fishing for anglers who don’t really put their tackle away when deer and duck seasons arrive, or for those who have filled all the tags they want to by Thanksgiving.
+That said, bass moving between fall and winter patterns can provide an awful lot of great fishing for anglers who don’t really put their tackle away when deer and duck seasons arrive, or for those who have filled all the tags they want to by now.

 It seems like the past six or eight years, where we have usually had a lot of rain in the fall, we haven’t had nearly as much, with the exception of tropical storms.
-When we don’t get as much rain, we get good water clarity, and I tend to fish deeper when the water clarity is better.
+When we don’t get as much rain, we get good water clarity.
+And I tend to fish deeper when the water clarity is better.
 I also fish deeper when the water temperature is higher.
 Because the water is clear, I tend to throw a jerkbait, a swimsuit, even a little topwater in early December.
 These are all visual-type baits, and I like to fish them in deeper creeks and channels.

 If we haven’t had a lot of rain, I will fish a square-billed crankbait like a Rapala BX-Brat and a Mop Jig.
 If we’ve had a little more rain, I’ll fish maybe a Shad Rap or a Storm 360GT Coastal, a swimbait that’s got a different body, a little thicker shad profile.
-If the water stays warmer, I’ll had a topwater bait into the mix.
+And if the water stays warmer, I’ll had a topwater bait into the mix.

 Where am I going to fish?
 I really like main creeks, deeper creeks.
 In October, in early fall, I like flatter creeks.
 I like deeper creeks in December, the ones that have a little ditch with a sharper contour.
 It is really important to look in those creeks, pay attention to the water clarity, use your electronics to get around some bait and fish.